-Opens this Help File from within Build-A-Board to the Table of Contents page.

-Index

-Opens this Help File from within Build-A-Board to the Index page.

-Check for Updates...

-Opens the IMG Download Manager and can check for and install product updates.
+- Opens this Help File from within Build-A-Board to the Table of Contents page.
+Index - Opens this Help File from within Build-A-Board to the Index page.
+Check for Updates... - Opens the IMG Download Manager and can check for and install product updates.
+License... - Opens the IMG License Manager to display current license details and provide tools from the License Manager.